YoongSeongHong/2019_fall_CProgramming_teamproject/README.md

 # 2019_fall_CProgramming_teamproject

 This is a team project for Advanced C Programming and Design class in the second semester of 2019 at Kwangwoon University.
+Please understand that this is my first project as a programmer during my first year, so there are many shortcomings

 ![image](https://github.com/YoongSeongHong/2019_fall_CProgramming_teamproject/assets/99715436/42cb08f9-389e-4065-9b50-6f9f6316c1e6)